How to Play

 To help him run the game, Scott invites players to create their own celebrity goos.
 After a player submits a goo this way, Scott will review it to style the text like the rest of the site (and on rare occasions alter the goo's solvability if he thinks it's warranted), and then the reviewed goo will enter the queue for future publication.
-Each goo published is worth 100 points to the creator.
-Players can submit as many goos as they wish, but at least 15 days must pass between the publication of each one, and player-created goos are subject to the same randomized process as all goos (the site chooses each day's goo at random with an emphasis on variety of category and difficulty).
+Players can submit as many goos as they wish, and player-created goos are subject to the same randomized process as all goos (the site chooses each day's goo at random with an emphasis on variety of category and difficulty).

-Besides winning the game, a number of other achievements are honored, such as solving every goo in a single season and being the only player to solve a particular goo.
+Besides winning the game, a number of other achievements are honored, such as solving every goo in a single round and being the only player to solve a particular goo.
 There's also a Hall of Fame that honors the game's very best players.

 Some rules in the game are too obscure to list here, since they come up only under very rare circumstances.
 See the advanced rules for a complete list.